andrewt0301/hse-acos-course/docs/part2os/06_Processes/bash.md

 ## Homework

+1. Experiments with the `read` builtin command.
-1. * Research: What exit status the command `read` generates?
+   * Research: What exit status the command `read` generates?
 Try it Consult `help read` (e.g. [here](https://www.gnu.org/software/bash/manual/bash.html#index-read)) command instead of `man read`, because `read` is a Shell builtin and you got manual page on _all_ Shell builtins.
    * Research: How to suppress «`\n`» output after `echo` (see [[man1:echo]])?